Skip to content

 1. Built-in — automatically registered when Kreuzberg initializes.
 These are the default extractors, OCR backends, and processors.

-2. Programmatic — registered manually via the registry API, as shown above.
+2. Programmatic — registered manually via the registry API at runtime.